Xilinx/foc-motor-ctrl/docs/src/app_deployment.md

   the buttons on the right.

-When the dashboard is first launched, the system will be in Off mode, and the dashboard will look similar the following image.
+When the dashboard is first launched, the system will be in Off mode, and the dashboard will look similar to the following image.
 Observe that the electrical readings are near zero.

 ![Motor-Control-Dashboard](./media/Motor_Control_Dashboard_Off.png)